Sugar Coating|Stages of Sugar Coating

 • Fillers like Calcium carbonate,talc,sucrose.

-Fillers are added in a binder solution to form suspension and then applied over the moving bed of the tablet.
+Fillers are added in a binder solution to form a suspension and then applied over the moving bed of the tablet.

 Smoothing